alinnman/celestial-navigation/README.md

 ### 3.i.
 Using two sights<a name="using-two-sights"></a>

-Using two star fixes a sight reduction can be done in the following way
+Using two star fixes a sight reduction can be done in the following way:

     from starfix import Sight, SightCollection, get_representation